Yagavi1994/Siihraz-Shades/README.md

 ### Frameworks, Libraries & Programs Used:
 - Google Fonts - for the font families: Karla was used for font.
 San-serif was used as a default font.
-- Font Awesome - to add icons to the social links in the footer element.
+- Font Awesome - to add icons to the social links in the footer element and home icon in Thank You Page.
 - GitPod - to creat my html files & styling sheet before pushing the project to Github.
 - GitHub - to store my repository for submission.
 - Adobe Photoshop - were used to edit images and create mockups of the project in various devices.
-- Favicon - to provide the code & image for the icon in the tab bar.
 - Imgbb - to host my images, since directly adding my images to assets was not working as the size of images were huge.
 - Rgbacolorpicker - to pick color for the website.